 Despite these limitations, among the main strengths of this study is the sample size of the different health surveys used, which have more than 20,000 participants per year.
-Moreover, the characteristics of these surveys allow us to show representative data of the Spanish adult population.
-Therefore, the data have external validity and can be extrapolated to the Spanish population, providing reference data on the health, lifestyle and preventive health services use before, during and after the economic recession.
-In addition, the analyses used establish a relationship of these variables with social class allow the identification of population subgroups that, by presenting the most problematic figures in primary care services use and lifestyle behaviors, are more vulnerable and require special consideration on the part of institutions and healthcare personnel.
-It is important to point out that this study is framed within the main lines of research mentioned by recent studies in this country (e.g. Regidor et al., 2014; Spijker & Zueras, 2018) and to our knowledge, this is the first study to have investigated the temporal trends from 2006 to 2017 in Spain in self-perceived health, health related lifestyle and preventive medical attendance in different socioeconomic groups.
+Moreover, the characteristics of these surveys allow us to show data representative of the Spanish adult population.
+Therefore, the data have external validity and can be extrapolated to the Spanish population, providing reference data on health, lifestyle and used of preventive health services before, during and after the economic recession.
+In addition, the analyses establish a relationship between these variables and social class that allow the identification of population subgroups that, by presenting the most problematic figures in primary care service use and lifestyle behaviours, are more vulnerable and require special consideration on the part of institutions and healthcare personnel.
+It is important to point out that this study is framed within the main lines of research mentioned by recent studies in this country (e.g., Regidor et al., 2014; Spijker & Zueras, 2018) and, to our knowledge, is the first study to have investigated the temporal trends from 2006 to 2017 in Spain in self-perceived health, health-related lifestyle and preventive medical attendance in different socioeconomic groups.
 Future lines of research should take into consideration differences by autonomous communities and geographical areas of Spain and the degree of wealth of the country.

-In conclusion, during 2006-2017 period Spain did not experience a less use of basic and common preventive medical care services (i.e., cytological examination, blood pressure and cholesterol check), as well as a decrease in the gap in self-perceived health by social class is observed in long-term, mainly among men.
-However, during this period and despite these findings, lower social classes have less probability to show a healthy lifestyle.
-Therefore, health policies must be emphasized to reduce the social gap observed in health-related behaviours, focusing on resources for the adoption of a healthy lifestyle in disadvantaged population.
+In conclusion, during the 2006–2017 period, Spain did not experience a lesser use of basic and common preventive medical care services (i.e., cytological examination, blood pressure and cholesterol check), and a decrease in the gap in self-perceived health by social class is observed in the long-term, mainly among men.
+However, during this period, and despite these findings, lower social classes have less probability to show a healthy lifestyle.
+Therefore, health policies must be emphasised to reduce the social gap observed in health-related behaviours, focusing on resources for the adoption of a healthy lifestyle in disadvantaged populations.